 Welcome to part 2 of my 50 ways of thinking differently in pain science.
 I got the idea after reading an Auckland chamber of commerce article that applied the title to business.
 I thought to myself there are a lot of similarities here in thinking in business and pain science.
 Nothing like a bit of healthy cross-fertilisation!
 So I decided to create my own.
 If you missed part 1 you can find that here.

 - What influences an individuals pain: I’ve blogged about this before here.
 Language, past experiences, beliefs, family, work, what people have read, what they see in the media, when their favourite rugby team wins or loses, what previous education they have had about their injury, particular aspects of their environment.

 - Think laterally not linear: Think outside the box, break down your defensive boundaries, be open to new ideas and share your ideas.
 We owe it to ourselves and the public to communicate openly, to share our experiences and knowledge amongst all professions and respect one another.
-Create a movement – think laterally.
+Create a movement, be rebellious – think laterally.

 - Don’t forget the biological: The message ‘no brain no pain’ is important but brains do not get around without the means of a body.
 That body is prone to injury, has inflammatory, metabolic, immunological properties, and can have genetic mutations that have an influence on the pain experience.
 People have pain for a reason, they don’t choose to be in pain, we need to adapt how we work to understand that reason.